Ever considered coil-splitting a Seymour Duncan ST59-1? This article can help you.

-To do this mod with a pickup other than the Seymour Duncan ST59-1, you will first need to figure out which of the colored wires go to each coil, but since we are going with the ST59, we already know.
-The Green and Red wires go to one of the coils while the White and Black wires go to the other.
-The Bare wire is a shield wire that always goes to Ground.
-(Fig 1)
+In the ST59 the Green and Red wires go to one of the coils while the White and Black wires go to the other.
+The Bare wire is a shield wire that always goes to Ground (Fig 1).

-The standard way to wire the ST59 for regular use is to solder the White and Red wires together.
-We then use the Black wire as the Hot, and the Green as the Ground, when installing the pickup into your guitar.
-The Bare and Green wires are often soldered together.
-Fig 2)
+In standard practice, the White and Red wires are soldered together.
+We then use the Black wire as the Hot and the Green as the Ground when installing the pickup into your guitar.
+The Bare and Green wires are often soldered together (Fig 2).

 The next thing we do is install the pickup.
 For this article, we are going to wire it as if it is the only pickup, and we are only going to be concerned with the Volume control and the Output jack.
-If you need step-by-step instructions, we have an article here at humbuckersoup.com showing you how to install the ST59-1.
-(Fig 3)
+If you need step-by-step instructions, we have an article here on how to install the ST59-1 (Fig 3).